rdekleijn/rdekleijn.github.io/posts/bayes-power/index.md

 [^5]: See Rouder, J.N., Speckman, P.L., Sun, D., et al. (2009).
 Bayesian t tests for accepting and rejecting the null hypothesis. *Psychonomic Bulletin & Review, 16,* 225–237. doi:10.3758/PBR.16.2.225
 [^6]: This concerns the sample size needed for BF<sub>01</sub> > 3 in the case where the true effect size is zero.
 [^7]: Labels taken from Cohen, J. (1988). *Statistical power analysis for the behavioral sciences (2nd ed.)*
+[^8]: These are standard, noninformative priors.
+If you have a reasonable alternative prior, or test against a null interval instead of a point null you could improve power.